autorlworkshop/autorlworkshop.github.io/_pages/home.md

         Submissions should be uploaded on OpenReview: <a class="red" href="https://openreview.net/">AutoRL submission link</a>
       </p>
       <p>
-        In case of any issues or questions, feel free to email the workshop organizers at: <a href="mailto:autorlworkshop@gmail.com" class="red">autorlworkshop@gmail.com</a>.
+        In case of any issues or questions, feel free to email the workshop organizers at: <a href="mailto:autorlworkshop@ai.uni-hannover.de" class="red">autorlworkshop@ai.uni-hannover.de</a>.
       </p>

   </div>